konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-position.md

 Notice how (15) and (16) have **approximately the same meaning**.
 In many cases, a sentence and its inversion are interchangeable, but there are certain tendencies towards which version of the sentence is more likely to be expressed depending on context and what kinds of words are contained in it.

-**Not all sentences with は will make sense when they're inverted.** If we invert the basic topic sentence in (14), the result is highly unnatural.
+**Not all sentences with は will make sense when they're inverted.** For example, if we invert the basic topic sentence in (14), the result is highly unnatural.
 Before we go over when to use specificational sentences, we should learn how to recognize which sentences can be inverted and which ones can't.

 # <a name="spec-sup" style="text-decoration: none; pointer-events: none;">How to Tell When Inversion is Possible